Updated: Jul 29

-This quick and easy homemade whipped topping is great on French toast (pictured below), apple pie, pumpkin pie, apple crisp, baked oatmeal (or even instant), fall or fruit pancakes, baked sweet potatoes, and lattes.
+This quick and easy Colonial Fall Blend Homemade whipped topping is great on French toast (pictured below), apple pie, pumpkin pie, apple crisp, baked oatmeal (even instant), fall or fruit pancakes, baked sweet potatoes, and lattes.

 1 cup (240ml) cold heavy cream or heavy whipping cream